Bog turtle: Diet

 Bog turtles are omnivorous and eat aquatic plants (such as duckweed), seeds, berries, earthworms, snails, slugs, insects, other invertebrates, frogs, and other small vertebrates.
 They also occasionally eat carrion.
 Invertebrates such as insects are generally the most important food item.
 In captivity, a bog turtle can be fed a variety of fruits and vegetables, as well as meat such as liver, chicken hearts, and tinned dog food.
 Bog turtles feed only during the day, but rarely during the hottest hours, consuming their food on land or in the water.

 Predators, parasites, and diseases

-A host of different animals, including snapping turtles, snake species such as Nerodia sipedon and Thamnophis sirtalis, muskrats, striped skunks, foxes, dogs, and raccoons prey upon the bog turtle.
+A host of different animals, including common snapping turtles, herons and egrets, common water snakes, common garter snakes, Virginia opossums, American mink, muskrats, striped skunks, spotted skunks, gray foxes, red foxes, dogs, coyotes, and raccoons prey upon adults and juveniles of bog turtles.
 In addition, leeches (Placobdella multilineata and P. parasitica) and parasitic flies (Cistudinomyia cistudinis) plague some individuals, causing blood loss and weakness.
-Their shells offer little protection from predators.
+Its shell offers little protection from predators.
 The bog turtle's main defense when threatened by an animal is to bury itself in soft mud.
 It rarely defends its territory or bites when approached.

-Bog turtles may suffer from bacterial infections.
+The bog turtle may suffer from bacterial infections.
 Aeromonas and Pseudomonas are two genera of bacteria that cause pneumonia in individuals.
 Bacterial aggregates (sometimes known as biofilms) have also been found in the lungs of two deceased specimens discovered in 1982 and 1995 from colonies in the southern population.